Top Marketing Tips

 Marketing tip 5: Internet marketing – Start taking your website seriously

 Most small businesses are unaware that their website is capable of being a 24/7, lead generating or sales machine.
-Their website can generate high quality enquiries, leads, phone calls and sales from interested prospective clients… so long as they do it right.; if only they had a professionally designed website that has been search engine optimised by a proven SEO expert.
+Your website can generate high quality enquiries, leads, phone calls and sales from interested prospective clients… so long as you do it right.

 When a website is professionally designed and marketed, it’s like having a store that is BANG IN THE MIDDLE of Oxford Street or 5th Avenue.
 Most small business websites are more like stores that are on an unused dirt road in the middle of nowhere.
 They are outdated and poorly marketed, when they could be so much more valuable to the business owner.